Want to increase sales and boost your bottom line?

 In reality, it’s an entirely different process (we’ll explain the differences in the next section).

-Sales enablement is also not a one-time set of actions.
+Sales enablement is also not a set-it-and-forget-it strategy.

 It’s not about ensuring teams are onboarded properly and sending them on their way.